aliu591/ssw555tm072018Fall/README.md

 Project 3:

-  use  "npm run build" to compile use  "npm start" to run
+  use  "npm run build" to compile.

+  use  "npm start" to run

   Note: Adjust the width of the terminal window at least 175 to prevent line wrapping incorrectly.